leonrode/qsim/README.md

 ## Introduction

-qsim is a small quantum circuit simulator written in C.
+qsim is a quantum circuit simulator written in C.

 The user can

 1. define a quantum circuit via application of gates
 2. compute the state vector after applying the circuit
-3. calculate the probabilty of the state of a qubit after measurement
+3. calculate the probabilty of output states (across all qubits, or a subrange)
 4. visualize the circuit in the terminal

 ### To use